-This is a term used by firefighters, farmers and generally people who care for a particular piece of land, have the appropriate vehicle and the desire to protect life from a fire.
+This is a term used by firefighters, farmers and generally people in Southern Africa, who care for a particular piece of land, have the appropriate vehicle and the desire to protect life from a fire.
 It describes a homemade firefighting unit, comprising of a water tank, a water pump and some fire hoses fitted on to the back of a Pickup truck (Known in Southern Africa as a Bakkie, an Afrikaans word describing a small basin or another container).

 Bakkie sakkies are usually run by concerned members of the public who have a desire to protect the community from the threat of wildfire by being prepared and organised.